Wine event organizer overwhelmed at a crowded trade tasting floor, managing exhibitors and the logistics of a busy wine event

 What buyers want after the last pour

-A wine buyer's brain after a six-hour tasting is not a reliable instrument.
-The question is not whether they remember your wine.
-The question is whether they can find it again three days later, when they're back at their desk with a budget meeting on Friday.
-The producers who win the follow-up don't send long emails.
-They make sure the buyer already has the information saved, in a format the buyer can search, and in a system the buyer's assistant can pull from.
-That's what a digital profile does that a business card cannot.
+After a six-hour tasting, even the most experienced wine buyer is working from memory, notes, and a very long day.
+The question is not only whether they remember your wine, but whether they can easily find it again three days later, back at their desk with a budget meeting ahead.
+The producers who make follow-up easier do not rely only on long emails or business cards.
+They make sure the buyer already has the key information saved in a format that is easy to search, revisit, and share with a team.
+That is what a digital wine profile can do beyond the first conversation.

 Three practical shifts for 2026